Mexican Pickled Onions

 Instructions

-- Cut the top and bottom top and bottom off of the red onion and peel away any tough outer layers.
+- Cut the top and bottom off the red onion and peel away any tough outer layers.
 Use a mandoline or a sharp knife to slice the red onions into thin strips.

 - Place the cut onion in a bowl (with a sliced jalapeno if desired) and sprinkle with sugar and salt.